Hinatsumi98/Cosmoem/README.md

 # Removing the Modlist

-Simply delete the Apostasy folder.
-Congratulations, you have uninstalled Apostasy.
+Simply delete the Cosmoem folder.
+Congratulations, you have uninstalled Cosmoem.

 # Issues